 - Both men and women can carry an inherited mutation.
 Mothers or fathers can pass an inherited mutation to their sons and daughters.

-- People may be born with inherited mutations.
+- People are born with inherited mutations.
 Over their lifetime they may develop additional mutations.

 - Most cancers are not caused by an inherited mutation, but are due to mutations that occur over time as a result of aging, environmental exposures, certain viruses, or normal “wear and tear” on cells.